benschlagman/comp0087/README.md

 This repository contains the work of the Emotion AI team for the COMP0087: Statistical Natural Language Processing module at University College London for the term T2 of the academic year 23/24.

+[INSERT BRIEF PROJECT DESCRIPTION, OUR SOLUTION AND SUMMARY]

 ## Directory Structure